pushkarjain1009/Binary-Image-Classifier/ReadMe.md

 ## Binary Image Classifier

-> The goal served through this repo is to understand how the model works, describe it; customize the model and teach it to recognize photos of cats.
-For which we have collected several images of different types of cats along with images without them to form a dataset.
->
-> The goal is to make a binary classifier using an artificial neural network, which is used to classify pictures from the dataset.
+> It is a binary classifier built using an artificial neural network.
+This is being used to classify images of a dataset into two classes which are “cat” or “not cat”.
+The neural network is made from scratch with atomic units as neuron which contains the activation functions.
+The classifier is made in Python language with efficient use of concepts of object-oriented programming.